-The Best Clubs & Pubs in Sydney for Families
+The Best Bars & Pubs in Sydney for Families

 Sydney pubs are changing and are fully aware that if they want the punters, they need to cater to the punters kids too.
 After all, happy kids equals happy parents.
 You'll find there are lots of pubs and clubs with play spaces, cheap meal deals and friendly staff who want you to bring the sprogs on your next Sunday session.
 Here are our top picks for Sydney watering holes that want you to make it a family affair.